 Since 1955, the AP® Program has enabled millions of students to take college-level courses and earn college credit, advanced placement, or both while still in high school.
 AP has grown to offer 38 courses across multiple subject areas, each culminating in a college-level AP Exam recognized by colleges and universities across the United States.
+Get inspired.

 In This Section

 Discover the Benefits of AP

 AP is a rigorous academic program built on the commitment, passion, and hard work of students and educators from both secondary schools and higher education.
 Taking AP classes benefits students in a number of ways:

 Favorably Impacts College Admission

 - Students who take AP courses send a signal to colleges that they’re serious about their education and that they’re willing to challenge themselves with rigorous course work.1

 - 85% of selective colleges and universities report that a student’s AP experience favorably impacts admission decisions.2

 - Students who take five years or more to graduate can spend $21,500 for each additional year in college, to cover tuition, fees, living expenses, transportation and other costs.3